-Gauntlets without separate fingers were developed at early XV century.
-The idea was to create good protection of the palm where four fingers will be covered by one large steel plate.
-Such armor was called Mitten Gauntlets or Hentzen (Germany), mitons (French), mittene (Italian).
-They were commonly used both at the battle fields and during tournaments.
-Some examples of mitten gauntlets had additional plate with hole and steel pin on the other side.
-When knight was taking a sword – mitten got locked by the pin.
-In this case disarmament was mostly impossible.
+Gauntlets without separate fingers were developed during the early XV century.
+The idea was to create good protection for the palm in which four fingers would be covered by one large steel plate.
+This type of armor was called Mitten Gauntlets, Hentzen (German), mitons (French), ormittene (Italian).
+They were commonly used both on battlefields and during tournaments.
+Some examples of mitten gauntlets had an additional plate with a hole and steel pin on the other side.
+When a knight gripped his sword, the mitten was locked with a pin — making disarmament nearly impossible.

 Our Mitten Gauntlets are articulated.
-Such functional construction is approved by experienced HMB and IMCF sportsmen as the most effective hand protection:
+This functional construction is approved by experienced HMB and IMCF sportsmen as the most effective hand protection for the following reasons: